MIS Alumni sharing their news and updates

-Michael Beresford, '93, President, NetScope, Inc. Congratulations to Michael’s company as they surpassed their 16th year in business.
-“I started www.Net-Scope.com while i was finishing my degree in MIS at the U of A in 1993.
-"Analysis, Design and Implementation"... pretty much spells out what I'm lucky enough to do daily with my team and a great roster of clients.”
+Michael Beresford, '93, President, NetScope, Inc. “I started NetScope while I was finishing my degree in MIS at the U of A in 1993.
+'Analysis, Design and Implementation'... pretty much spells out what I'm lucky enough to do daily with my team and a great roster of clients.”
 Michael's company announces the launch of a new interactive strategy for a Southern California-based restaurant chain.
 This launch includes a new kids microsite integrated within the new kids menu now in restaurants.
 The microsite includes online games and an iPhone game, the “Pizookie Challenge,” which is now available for download at the iTunes App Store.

 Bruce Hartman, '94, Professor of Logistics and Management, University of St. Francis.
 Congratulations to Bruce and his new teaching appointment - plus - his research paper titled “An economic model for sustainable harbor trucking” for being published in ScienceDirect’s Transportation Research Part D: Transport and Environment.
 (Volume 17, Issue 5, July 2012, Pages 354–360.)